zackosowski/CSVault/Lessons/CS 0.1 - Welcome to Computer Science!.md

 #### Targets

-* I can give a general overview of what the class "Computer Science" is including units, expectations, and policies.
+* I can give a general overview of what the course "Computer Science" is including units, expectations, and policies.
 * I can name some of the other students in the class.

 ---